Home of English Grammar

 5. The project will require a considerable amount of money.

-7. The speech was rather uninspiring.
+7. The speech was dull rather than inspiring.

-8. The soldiers fired indiscriminately causing several civilians to die.
+8. The soldiers fired indiscriminately, causing several civilians to die.

-9. She sat there, deep in thought
+9. She sat there, deep in thought .

-10. A good leader should be empathetic
+10. A good leader should understand other people’s feelings and be empathetic .

 11. He is a convicted criminal.

-12. The view from the window was expansive
+12. The view from the window was expansive .

 • Share